 Supplement your child’s diet with nutritional shakes such as Else Nutrition dairy-alternatives if you’re concerned with your child’s calorie intake.
 Always speak to your child’s pediatrician about vitamins and supplements that may be needed to meet their nutritional needs.

-If you decide paleo is for you and your family, here are 15 easy paleo recipes to get you started.
+If you decide paleo is for you and your family, here are 15 amazing paleo recipes to get you started.

 15 Paleo-Friendly Recipes for Kids